tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 * I like the idea of Tollen always being on the 'edge' in the points where it wasn't powerful, and never being a major part of someone else's empire.
 That isn't to say it shouldn't have various ancient connections, but that it was never itself Sembaran, or Drankorian, or Skagen, at least not in an important sense.

 * Is there a place for some kind of magical / extraplanar reason for why it is so religiously open?
-A connection to outer planes, or maybe it was defended during [[the Downfall]] Wars by an army of small gods, and something about that sacrifice magnifies the divine essence.
+A connection to outer planes, or maybe it was defended during [[The Downfall]] Wars by an army of small gods, and something about that sacrifice magnifies the divine essence.
 Or something.

 A few other times in history that you've outlined that seem fraught with possibility:

 * The Drankorian peace treaty.
 My history below centers Tollen as the architects of the peace treaty, and maybe there are reasons why.
-A storm giant foretold [[the downfall]] of [[Drankorian Empire|Drankor]] if they expanded past the Voltra, and Tollen had evidence?
+A storm giant foretold [[The Downfall]] of [[Drankorian Empire|Drankor]] if they expanded past the Voltra, and Tollen had evidence?
 Some kind of divine intervention, the divinities of Mos Numera insisted Tollen remain free?
 Maybe there is something special about the place that makes all the various gods of Taelgar keen to ensure it is never fully controlled by a single set of gods.

 * Playing on the powerful-religion idea, maybe there are a set of worshippers of the old OceanGod floating around Tollen.
 Or various void-mind gods.